-In episode 12 of We Teach Languages, Stacey interviews Laurel Abreu about a class she teaches that explores racial and linguistic diversity in Spanish, about a 2016 paper she wrote on teaching racial diversity, and about her own journey to grow as a teacher and become more aware of difference.
+In episode 12 of We Teach Languages, Stacey interviews Laurel Abreu about a class she teaches at the University of Southern Mississippi that explores racial and linguistic diversity in Spanish, about a 2016 paper she wrote on teaching racial diversity, and about her own journey to grow as a teacher and become more aware of difference.

 We welcome feedback, resources, and diverse perspectives on this topic!
 To contribute to the conversation started here, leave us a voicemail or send a text message to (629)888-3398.
 Or you can follow us on Twitter @weteachlang or use this contact form to send us an email.

 Laurel’s faculty page: https://www.usm.edu/foreign-languages-literatures/faculty/laurel-abreu

 Laurel on Twitter: @doctorlaurel

 The paper Laurel discussed on the show: Abreu, L. (2016), Awareness of Racial Diversity in the Spanish-Speaking World Among L2 Spanish Speakers.
 Foreign Language Annals, 49: 180–190. doi:10.1111/flan.12179 http://onlinelibrary.wiley.com/doi/10.1111/flan.12179/abstract

 Pedagogy of the Oppressed by Paolo Freire

 Adult Learning in the Language Classroom by Stacey Margarita Johnson

 Words and Actions: Teaching Languages through the Lens of Social Justice by Cassandra Glynn, Pamela Wesely, and Beth Wassell